RanvirWankhede/Decentralized-Healthcare-Management-System/README.md

-Please go through the Readme(1).md file to briefly understand about the project.
+Please go through the README (1).md file to briefly understand about the project.